timmon54/AMMI-Marlin-2.1.x/README.md

     BED:  12/24v, PD7                             No connection yet.

 ### Connections on Raspberry Pi:

      Network Connection to router for Wifi signal.

+     USB connection to SKR_V2.

+     HDMI connection to Projector in order to display layer image.

 ## Marlin 2.0 Bugfix Branch